bronson/vim-update-bundles/README.md

 ### Vundle

 vim-update-bundles also supports Vundle-style directives.
-This allows you to use either tool to manage your bundles, whichever is more convenient at the time.
+This allows you to use either tool to manage your bundles -- use whichever is more convenient at the time.
-This is brand new so problems are not unexpected.

 ## Configuration File